When are applications due?

 If admitted, approximately how much will the program cost?

-Students will spend between 2 and 4 semesters in the co-enrollment program, based on whether they enter as first semester or second semester in their associate degree program.
+Students will spend between 1 and 4 semesters in the co-enrollment program, based on which semester they are completing in their associate degree program.
 Totals include number of credit hours plus $20 non-degree seeking application fee (paid once per academic year in the co-enrollment program).

 |TOTAL: $5,305 *Based on in-state tuition rate|